RCmags/imuFilter/README.md

 $\ \overline{a_{k}} = \overline{a_{k-1}} + K_{acc}{a_{k}} $

-Afterwords, the deviation of the velocity (relative to a known target velocity) along with the variance of the acceleration are used to determine the kalman gain of the velocity.
-This relationship causes small velocity deviations or small accelerations to reduce the gain, and the velocity estimate is forced to match the known target velocity:
+Afterward, the deviation of the velocity (relative to a known target velocity), along with the variance of the acceleration, is used to determine the Kalman gain of the velocity.
+This relationship causes small velocity changes or small accelerations to reduce the gain, and the velocity is forced to match the target velocity:

 $\ \Delta{V} = V_{k-1} - V_{target} $